IJUS/nidi/README.md

 *Scoping*

 Sometimes it's important that two classes use the same instance of a particular class.
 Scoping configuration in NiDI is exceedingly simple, but also allows for fine grained control over how instances get scoped, cached, and reused.
 When you bind a class to an implementation, you can specify a scope.
-There are four scopes:
+There are three scopes:

 net.ijus.nidi.Scope:

- - SINGLETON - If you use this scope, there will only ever be a single instance of the implementation, no matter how many contexts it's used in.
+ - SINGLETON - If you use this scope, then the Binding will always return the same instance, every time.
- - CONTEXT\_GLOBAL - This scope means that each context will have it's own instance of the implementation class.
-This instance will be used for everything in that context.
- - ONE\_PER\_BINDING - Each time you `bind(Interface).to(Implementation)` you will get a single instance of the Implementation class.
+ - ONE\_PER\_BINDING - Each Binding that requires an instance of this class (as a Constructor param) will get it's own instance that will always be the same.
+So if the Classes Foo and Bar both depend on a LoggingService, which is scoped as ONE\_PER\_BINDING, then both would have their own instance of LoggingService.
+The instance of LoggingService given to the Foo Constructor would always be the same, though.
  - ALWAYS\_CREATE\_NEW - This is the default scope.
 Every time you call `context.getInstance()`  new instances of classes scoped as `ALWAYS\_CREATE\_NEW` will be created.

  Scopes can be applied as a detault for an entire context, and can also be set individually for specific implementation classes.